ArturFrolovnin/artifact-digger/Docs/DiggingFeature/AI_CONTEXT.md

 - Do not infer the live Voxel prototype state from the research document; inspect current Unreal assets and the latest checkpoint first.
 - Never bypass `Gameplay → Dig/Terrain abstraction → concrete terrain backend` by coupling player/gameplay code directly to VoxelFree when the dependency can be isolated.
 - After any Unreal edit, compile/save the touched asset and report exact paths and remaining warnings.
+- Do not describe `BP_DiggableGround` as migrated to C++; verify each bridge and transferred block first.
+- Terrain fragment cleanup is the main gameplay priority after the basic C++ bridge.
+Material polish is deferred.